banool/comp30023-assn1/README.md

 Tests passed: 10
 Tests failed: 0
 Code comments: Excellent work!
-Report comments: The idea was very clear, and conclusions were well-supported.Excellent!
+Report comments: The idea was very clear, and conclusions were well-supported.
+Excellent!